chocolatey/docs/input/en-us/create/create-packages.md

 chocolateyInstall.ps1                          | Yes     | Yes     |
 chocolateyUninstall.ps1                        |         |         | Yes

-**Note:** In the upgrade scenario, the chocolateyInstall.ps1 script will be the one included in the new package.
+> :memo: **NOTE** In the upgrade scenario, the chocolateyInstall.ps1 script will be the one included in the new package.
 The chocolateyBeforeModify.ps1 script will be the one from the previously installed package.

 The chocolateyBeforeModify.ps1 script will only be executed if using choco version 0.9.10 or later.